- Documentation

 characters (among others).

-(see list above).
+(see above).
 May contain several permissions, separated by

 ,